 - CalcXML Calculator: This CalcXML college value calculator requires that you put in your own information, so you’ll have to look it up ahead of time.
 But, it allows you to compare the value of a degree versus a career with no degree.
 You might be surprised to learn that even an English degree could result in an additional $350,000 in earnings between graduation and retirement.

-- The Hamilton Project Interactive Chart: This interactive graph shows you average earnings over an adult’s working life by various types of degrees.
+- The Hamilton Project Interactive Chart: This interactive graph shows your average earnings over an adult’s working life by various types of degrees.
 You can add in two degrees at once, making it easy to compare earnings potential for two different degrees in a handy visual format.

 - College Reality Check: This comprehensive tool is one of the best around.
 It lets you look at different colleges by type, size, and location.
-The tool gives you average net price for various family income levels, and gives graduation rates for each college.
+The tool gives you the average net price for various family income levels, and gives graduation rates for each college.
 The site also allows you to compare potential salaries with potential student loan payments.

-Bonus: Jump$tart’s Reality Check: This calculator can help students come to grips with the type of salary they’ll need to maintain the type of lifestyle they’ll want.
+Bonus: Jump$tarts Reality Check: This calculator can help students come to grips with the type of salary they’ll need to maintain the type of lifestyle they’ll want.
 It’s focused on living costs for single people just out of high school or college, but it’s a good tool to begin talking about potential future salaries.

 This isn’t a college calculator, per se, but can help parents direct a conversation about degree options and future earnings.
 To a high school student, $38,000 per year with an English degree might sound like a lot.
 But once they plug some numbers into this calculator, they’ll see how quickly that money will go.
 It’s not necessarily about changing their mind away from their passions, but more about helping them understand that taking a risk on a lower-paying career may mean cutting back on lifestyle expenses they want.